openeuropa/bootstrap-component-library/src/components/bcl-carousel-v2/README.md

 - `layout: split` (default): content beside the image from `lg` (992px), stacked below the image on smaller screens.
 - `layout: full_width`: an image spanning the carousel, with a content card overlay from `lg`, stacked below the image on smaller screens.
+Desktop images are capped at 28rem (448px) high and cropped without stretching.
-- Images retain their natural aspect ratio without cropping.
+- Other images retain their natural aspect ratio without cropping.
 Different ratios and content lengths can change slide height.
 Supply consistent image ratios when a consistent height is desired; include intrinsic dimensions and responsive `srcset`/`sizes` or a rendered `picture` in each `image` value.